James Pradier: Life and work

 The cool neoclassical surface finish of Pradier's sculptures is charged with an eroticism that their mythological themes can barely disguise.
 At the Salon of 1834, Pradier's Satyr and Bacchante created a scandalous sensation.
 Some claimed to recognize the features of the sculptor and his mistress, Juliette Drouet.
 When the prudish government of Louis-Philippe refused to purchase it, Count (later Prince) Anatoly Nikolaievich Demidov bought it and took it to his palazzo in Florence – though many years later it would finally be on display in France, part of the Louvre's collection.

-Other famous sculptures by Pradier are the figures of Fame in the spandrels of the Arc de Triomphe, decorative figures at the Madeleine, and his twelve Victories inside the dome of the Invalides, all in Paris.
+Many other sculptures by Pradier are all situated in prominent locations of Paris.
+At the northeast corner of Place de la Concorde the allegories of the cities of Lille and Strasbourg were made by him (c.
+1835–1838), the four figures of Fame in the spandrels of the Arc de Triomphe, the Marriage of the Virgin at the Madeleine (1840), and two allegories of drama from his hand, la Comédie sérieuse and the Comédie légère (1844), complete the Fontaine Molière by architect Louis Visconti and the writer's portrait in bronze by Bernard-Gabriel Seurre. as is the Prometheus Enchained for the Tuileries Garden, now displayed in the Louvre.
+His last accomplished work became the twelve individually designed Victories (begun ca. 1843 until his death) grouped around the sarcophagus of Napoleon in the crypt of the Invalides, representing twelve individual battles the emperor won.

 For his native Geneva he completed the statue of the Genevan Jean-Jacques Rousseau erected in 1838 on the tiny Île Rousseau, where Lac Léman empties to form the Rhône.
 Aside from large-scale sculptures, Pradier collaborated with François-Désiré Froment-Meurice, designing jewelry in a 'Renaissance-Romantic' style.